OpenNebula/addon-drbdmanage/README.md

 The Host nodes may also be configured as [pure client nodes](http://drbd.linbit.com/users-guide-9.0/s-dm-add-node.html#_adding_a_pure_client_node) without a local control volume by adding the `--satellite` option.
-This allows hosts to be added to the DRBDmanage cluster without preparing local storage for DRBD.
+This allows hosts to be added to the DRBD Manage cluster without preparing local storage for DRBD.

 #### Storage Node Configuration